zry98/movistar-home-hacks/README.en.md

 ![bios](img/bios.jpg)

-Install your linux as usual, it may be necessary to include non-free drivers.
+Install your Linux distro as usual, it may be necessary to include non-free drivers.

 It's recommended to set up the OpenSSH server before unsoldering the USB connector and reassembling the device, for possible future maintenance.